cq-overlays/dashboard/README.md

 > }
 > ```

-To find the list of all the avaliable replicants, you can check the [schemas](/schemas) folder.
+The documented list of all the avaliable replicants are avaliable in the [schemas](/schemas) folder.
 Each file is the [JSON Schema](https://json-schema.org) for the corresponding replicant.
 There is also a `"default"` key that stores an example of what the replicant value might look like.

 For more information on how to build your own bundles, see the [NodeCG documentation](https://www.nodecg.dev/docs/creating-bundles).
 If you run into any issues or have any questions, feel free to contact me!